South Dakota Becomes the Latest State to Legalize Sports Betting

 The state will take a somewhat unique approach to legal sports betting through its casinos in Deadwood.
 Once up and running, patrons will be able to wager on their favorite sporting events through a sports betting window or stand alone kiosk in a retail sportsbook located on site.

 SB 44 also permits legal online sports betting through a mobile sportsbook app.
 However, this can only be used inside a casino as well.
+Read more about neighboring North Dakota sports betting and North Dakota online casinos as well.

 The legalization process was tied to a voter referendum in last November’s general election.
 After the measure was overwhelmingly supported by voters, state lawmakers went to work on the actual legislative bill.